My shopping cart

 Made of blued carbon steel, our Blue Steel pans are heat treated to prevent oxidation and thinner than our Mineral B line.
 Naturally nonstick after seasoning, these pans are easy to use and clean.
 Our traditional pans are perfect for pancakes, crepes, tortillas, grilled cheese and so much more.

-Currently we have 2 Blue Steel pans available for people who are looking for a thinner and lighter option than traditional carbon steel or cast iron.
-Our La Lyonnaise deep fry pan is the perfect complement to the crepe and tortilla pan, featuring higher edges and larger cooking area!
+Currently we have 3 Blue Steel pans available for people who are looking for a thinner and lighter option than traditional carbon steel or cast iron.
+Our La Lyonnaise fry pan is the perfect complement to the crepe and tortilla pan, featuring higher edges and larger cooking area, and the perforated fry pan with 2 handles will quickly become a go-to for BBQ season!

 Blued pans tend to be easier to season because of the heat treatment administered to prevent rust.
 While seasoning, your pan will become slightly darker and start to build a patina or a seasoning layer of oil.
 This is what keeps it nonstick, and the more it is used the more nonstick it will become.